kurron/spring-boot-sample-groovy/README.md

 #Overview
-This project creates a microservice that generates card hash ids.
-It is based on a library maintained by the TLO team.
+This project creates a microservice that generates flash card hash ids and is intended as a simple demonstration of combining several technologies together:

+* Docker
+* Spring MVC
+* Spring Boot
+* Cucumber
+* Groovy
+* Spock
+* Ansible

 #Prerequisites